robinrowe/picoc/README.md

 ## Predefined macros
 A few macros are pre-defined:

-* PICOC_VERSION - gives the picoc version as a string eg. "v2.1 beta r524"
+* PROGRAM_VERSION - gives the picoc version as a string eg. "v2.1 beta r524"

 ## Function pointers
 Pointers to functions are currently not supported.